FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/installation.rst

 -  The danger of collision by robots;

--  The risk of robots or tools connected to the end is not in place;
+-  The danger of robots or tools connected to the end not being fixed in place;

 -  The risk of the impact between the effective load and the strong surface of the robot.

 Integrates must measure such dangers and related risk levels through risk assessment, and determine and implement corresponding measures to reduce the risk to acceptable levels.
 Please note that there may be other major dangers in specific robots.

 By combining the inherent security design measures used by FR robots with the safety specifications or risk assessment implemented by integrated and end users, the risks related to FR collaborative operations will be reduced to a reasonable and feasible level.
 Through this document, any remaining risk of the robot can be conveyed to the integrated and end users before installation.
-If the risk assessment of the integrator determines that the existence of a specific application that may have unacceptable risks that may constitute unacceptable risks, integrators must
-Appropriate risk reduction measures must be taken to eliminate or minimize these dangers until the risk is reduced to acceptable levels.
+If the risk assessment of the integrator determines that the existence of a specific application that may have unacceptable risks that may constitute unacceptable risks, integrators must appropriate risk reduction measures must be taken to eliminate or minimize these dangers until the risk is reduced to acceptable levels.
 It is not safe to use before taking appropriate risk reduction measures (if necessary).

-If the robot is installed in non -synergistic installation (for example, when using a hazardous tool), risk assessment may infer the integrated provider to connect additional safety equipment (such as safety startup equipment) to ensure personnel and equipment safety when programming.
+If the robot is installed in non-synergistic installation (for example, when using a hazardous tool), risk assessment may infer the integrated provider to connect additional safety equipment (such as safety startup equipment) to ensure personnel and equipment safety when programming.

 Nameplate information
 ~~~~~~~~~~~~~~~~~~~~~~~~